Newcomers' Guide to Sidmouth FolkWeek (Sidmouth Folk Festival) - FAQs & answers.

 TRAVEL to Sidmouth - by rail, road, and bus - or fly into Exeter airport!

 CARAVANS and motorhomes - details of the best route to use (still assumes use of the Bulverton campsite).

 SAT NAV postcodes - for people who rely on this technology.

 There has been a folk festival in Sidmouth for well over 50 years.
 It started primarily as a small dance event and this emphasis continued through the early 1970's, after which concerts started to play a more prominent role.
 Most UK folk events are very small and with no significant participatory dance content.
 This is probably for two reasons: there is in the UK virtually no interest in 'national dance' (in contrast to much of the rest of Europe) and because dance events are often more expensive to set up and run per unit attendee than are concerts.
 There are only a handful of UK folk festivals having good quality participatory dance.

 Sidmouth FolkWeek is the name given to the Sidmouth International Folk Festival from 2005 onwards.
 The change occurred because Steve Heap (a major UK folk festival organiser), pulled out of Sidmouth after 2004 - the 50th anniversary event.
 The result was that one of Europe's largest international folk festivals which included an Arena concert stage with outdoor space for 5000 people shrunk to being a tiny small-town affair in 2005.
-However, since then (and confounding many expectations) it has both grown steadily in size and survived - so far.
+However, since then (and confounding most expectations) it has both grown steadily in size and survived - so far.
 A principal factor in its survival has been the degree to which local traders and sports clubs now support the organisers financially - something they failed to do to an appropriate extent pre-2005.